 Fiberglass pool sump tubes and why they are important

-Always put your sump tube at the deepest point of the pool
+Always put your sump tube at the deepest point of the swimming pool

 In order to understand why a sump tube is important you must first understand what forces are at work.
-Each area of the country have different ground water levels.
-When an in ground pool is installed typically there will be a time when ground water is at a level higher than the bottom of the pool.
+Each area of the country have different groundwater levels.
+When an in ground pool is installed typically there will be a time when groundwater is at a level higher than the bottom of the pool.
 In the industry we refer to this as "water underneath" or "around" the pool.
-As the ground water rises, the pool (or vessel) becomes buoyant.
+As the groundwater rises, the pool (or vessel) becomes buoyant.
 In the case of a boat buoyancy is good.
-For a pool not so much.
-By installing a sump tube the installer and owner have a measurement of how much water is under the pool and more importantly have a way of pumping it out.
+For a swimming pool not so much.
+By installing a sump tube the installer and owner have a measurement of how much water is under the in-ground pool and more importantly have a way of pumping it out.

 Typically water under the pool is normal and not a problem.
-However when your pool is first being installed, there is always a chance that before the concrete is installed and holding the pool in place, a heavy rain could occur and increase the chances of the pool shifting.
-This is why until the deck is completed, a sump pump should be dropped into the sump well to keep the ground water out of the hole.
-Once the pool has concrete poured around it the ground water level can safely rise to within 16" of the pool water level.
+However, when your swimming pool is first being installed, there is always a chance that before the concrete is installed and holding the pool in place, a heavy rain could occur and increase the chances of the pool shifting.
+This is why until the deck is completed, a sump pump should be dropped into the sump well to keep the groundwater out of the hole.
+Once the in ground pool has concrete poured around it the groundwater level can safely rise to within 16" of the pool water level.

-Outside the initial construction of the pool the sump tube will continue to be cheap insurance.
-It offers the owner and service people the ability to know what the ground water is doing should the pool need to be drained or there be a period of heavy rain in where the ground water might exceed the level of the pool water.
-All pool types are subject to the laws of physics.
+Outside the initial construction of the swimming pool the sump tube will continue to be cheap insurance.
+It offers the owner and service people the ability to know what the groundwater is doing should the pool need to be drained or there be a period of heavy rain in where the groundwater might exceed the level of the pool water.
+All inground pool types are subject to the laws of physics.
 If you are considering having an in ground pool installed, demand your builder install a sump tube, and hopefully you'll never need it.

 Copyright Luxury Pools and Living 2005-2023